Case-data analysis & UK legal information — for self-represented litigants

 How much does divorce cost with a solicitor? +

 Legal costs for contested financial remedy typically range from £15,000 to £50,000 per party and can exceed £100,000 in complex cases.
 These costs are largely irrecoverable even if you win, because family courts rarely award costs against the other party except in cases of litigation misconduct.
-MyLiP.ai does not replace legal advice — but it can dramatically reduce the amount of solicitor time you need by keeping your case organised, your documents ingested, and your arguments clearly structured.
+MyLiP.ai is a different kind of product — a case-analysis and legal-information tool.
+It can reduce the research and organisational work you would otherwise pay a solicitor for, but it does not replace legal advice, representation, or the regulated work a solicitor does.

 What exactly is MyLiP.ai? +